microfoam/maximal/README.md

 As a prototype implementation of MHA, the current versions of maximal feature a rich set of run options in order to encourage a free, open-minded, heuristics-friendly development cycle.
 Program options can be seen by running ./maximal without any options specified.

-Version v3.66 is currently the most recent, robust, and easiest version.
+Version v3.70 is the most recent version.
-Version v3.64 is the version associated with the most recently available preprint.
+Version v3.64 is the version associated with the most recent preprint.

 The file "maximal" currently corresponds to a MAC OS-compatible executible.
 Older code versions are saved in the "pointbreak" directory.